 Allergy-related hearing loss can further contribute to speech troubles as it prevents children from picking up higher pitched or quiet nuances when learning new words.
 This allergy-induced hearing loss can lead them to learn words incorrectly making them harder for others to understand.
 For example, think of the subtle difference between “d” and “t” sounds in the middle of words like “bitter” and “bidder.”

 Childhood allergy-related speech and hearing troubles can require corrective therapy and treatment if symptoms go untreated.
 If your child suffers from allergies, don’t wait until their symptoms affect their speech and hearing, come see us to prevent these problems before they start.
 Dr. Pasha treats allergies at their source rather than managing the symptoms.
-The process begins with an allergy test to determine the source of your child’s allergies before working with your family to determine the best treatment options.
-Make an appointment with Dr. Pasha today.
+The process begins with an allergy test to determine the source of your child’s allergies.
+Determine the best treatment options and make an appointment with Dr. Pasha today.